- Both the Flagship 100% Equity Portfolio and its benchmark detracted in February.

-- The Flagship 100% Fixed Income Portfolio generated positive returns, outperforming the broad fixed income market with most of the fixed income funds outperforming the benchmark.
+- The Flagship 100% Fixed Income Portfolio generated strong positive returns, outperforming the broad fixed income market with most of the fixed income funds outperforming the benchmark.

 - In the Income Portfolios, the fixed income component outperformed the broader credit market due to its exposure to credit spread risk via the flexible income bond funds and a global high-yield bond fund.Â